canmom/taasen/README.md

 In some cases, a piece may move to push two pieces at once.
 In this case, the attacking player must choose which of the pieces to push.

-A piece that has been pushed on the previous turn can't be moved to the location it was pushed from. (**Note:** due to a misunderstanding of the rules, this rule has not been implemented correctly!
+A piece that has been pushed on the previous turn can't be moved back to the location it was pushed from. (**Note:** due to a misunderstanding of the rules, this rule has not been implemented correctly!
 In the current version, a pushed piece cannot be moved at all on the following turn.)

 If a blue piece is moved, it cannot be moved on the following turn.